 Biking or cycling is one of the most effective cardio workouts you can get.
 It is the perfect activity for those who are trying to lose some weight because a high-intensity session can burn as much as 400 calories per hour.
 If you are the outdoors type of person, it is the perfect exercise routine for you as you can just pedal your way to fitness while enjoying the en route scenery.
-Even if you don’t love going outdoors that much, you can still reap the health benefits of cycling right at your home by using a stationary bike.
+Even if you don’t love going outdoors that much, you can still reap the health gains of cycling right at your home by using a stationary bike.

 Stationary bikes are so popular and effective cardio exercise equipment that you’ll likely find one in any gym.
 These days, there are two types of bikes available on the market which lead to the recumbent bike vs upright bike conversation you’ll likely hear from gym goers.
 But as a tool in your journey toward health, which type of bike is right for you?

 Recumbent Bike Vs Upright Bike: Comparing The Two Exercise Machines

 Every intelligent shopper knows that some research is needed to get the top product out there.
 As such, doing some recumbent bike vs upright bike comparison is necessary before heading out to your favorite exercise equipment store.
 Understanding the differences between the two will help you determine which is the right option for you.

 The Advantages and Disadvantages of Recumbent Bikes